maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-16.md

 ## Copyright

-All PIPs must provide a license compatible with the original code it modifies or make available and waive all copyrights and related right under [CCO 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/legalcode).
+All copyrights and related rights in this work are waived under [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/legalcode).